Simple notifications with React

 export default Notification;

-We pass in text
+We pass in text, status,

-and
+onFinish, actionText and

-will be what we
+action properties. text will be what we

-display inside the notification. status
+display inside the notification. status will allow

 for custom styling if you wish to implement different styles for

-error, success etc. onFinish
+error, success etc. onFinish is a callback function

 that will trigger when the notification has been removed from the

-is the content of an optional
+screen. actionText is the content of an optional

-button such as "cancel". action
+button such as "cancel". action is a callback

 function that will be triggered if the button containing our

-is clicked.
+actionText is clicked.
 We will create a helper

 function shortly to help set sensible defaults for these values.

-The component has a role
+The component has a role of status and

-an aria-live
+an aria-live attribute of polite.
+This

 tells any screen reader to announce this content when it is